Purchasing Your First Hair Piece 101 – Advice From Isadore Hoffman Of FeatherLite Wigs

 Firstly, a client who has never purchased a hair piece before has to know that regardless of how perfectly made and well contoured a wig is, it is not going to feel like your own natural hair right away.
 This is the first thing wig makers should ensure that their clients clearly understand before helping them choose a hair piece.

-I always tell clients to be prepared for this reality, because most people do not accurately imagine what it will be like to wear a hair piece when they see one on someone else.
+I always tell clients to be prepared for this reality, because most people do not accurately imagine what it will be like to wear one when they see one on someone else.
 When you see beautiful, light, flowing hair, your natural instinct is to imagine that it feels the way that it looks.
 This is not the case.

 Of course, there will be some pieces that are much lighter than others and some will be drastically more breathable and wearable than others.
 The bottom line is that if you have never worn a wig before, it is going to feel a lot like a hat.
 It will take a while before you get used to it, no matter how wonderful the piece may be.
 A few other important considerations to make are: